Step 7: How to apply for a job with the method nobody taught you

 Build professional working relationships with gatekeepers like this everywhere you want to work.
 They’ll be your boss or coworkers if you end up working in that place, so it pays to put your best foot forward every time you approach an organization.

 That’s totally fine.
 In fact, you can use that to create another edge over the other candidates.
+This is how to apply for a job with a cover letter that reinforces your networking advantage.

 How to write your cover letter with connections to the company